 Spirit ABV: 40% (80 Proof)

-Time to Ferment: 7 Days (can vary depending on yeast and temp)
+Time to Ferment: 7-14 Days (will vary depending on yeast and temp)

 Fermentation temperature: 70F